 Dr. Socha has extensive experience in project management, risk management, risk communication, and meeting facilitation.
 She received her Press Training and Tribal Liaison training from Center for Disease Control and Prevention’s (CDC) University (internal training institute for CDC Employees).

 Dr. Socha was a member of the ATSDR AMI Anthrax Team.
 She has received several professional awards from CDC for her outstanding teamwork, rapid response, and scientific excellence in public health.

-Since 2008, Dr. Socha's role has been as a Lead public health and preparedness consultant for the Department of Homeland Security’s Integrated Consortium of Laboratory Networks (ICLN).
-She facilitates the monthly ICLN Network Coordinating Group meetings, addresses network interoperability, tracks Action Items, prepares reports and coordinates this activity with seven Federal National Public Health Laboratory Networks (plus FBI and DOE) for CBRN agents.
+From 2008 - 2019, Dr. Socha's role has been as a Lead public health and preparedness consultant for the Department of Homeland Security’s Integrated Consortium of Laboratory Networks (ICLN).
+She facilitated the monthly ICLN Network Coordinating Group meetings, addressed network interoperability, tracked Action Items, prepared reports and coordinated this activity with seven Federal National Public Health Laboratory Networks (plus FBI and DOE) for CBRN agents.
 As a Public Health Preparedness Consultant, she also created the CDC’s Workforce Preparedness Pandemic Plan for CDC’s Office of Health and Safety.

 Dr. Socha received her bachelor’s degree in Zoology from Michigan State University, her MS in Exercise Physiology from University of Florida, her MSPH in Epidemiology from University of Alabama, Birmingham, and her Doctorate in Public Health / Environmental Health (also) from the University Alabama, Birmingham.

 In 2014 she was certified as a Hospital Emergency Coordinator (CHEC) at Georgia Reagents University.